FlyLikeAPenguin/RustSimpleRestaurantApi/README.md

 To store the tables (and their contained orders), I use Arc to give each thread a reference to the hashmap on the heap.
 I then used Mutex to ensure that only one thread can access the store at any time so that it can be used across threads safely.

+### Virtual Clients

+The virtual clients all run in their own threads, doing random web queries to mimic real clients.
+They trigger at random intervals, and perform GET, POST, and DELETE requests.

 ---

 ## Potential expansion/improvement